elianyperez/PersonalWebsite/content/post/Masters/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Eliany successfully defended her Master's thesis titled "THE ROLE OF RISK TOLERANCE IN NAVIGATION STRATEGY DECISIONS"(Coming as a Registered Report soon!)
+summary: I'm excited to announce that I have successfully defended my Master's thesis titled "The Role of Risk Tolerance in Navigation Strategy Decisions."
+This research, which will be published as a Registered Report soon, delves into the intriguing connection between risk tolerance in the context of the explore/exploit tradeoff and navigation strategy.
+I am grateful for the guidance and support I received throughout this journey.
+This milestone marks an important step in my academic career, and I am excited to contribute to the scientific community with my findings.
+Stay tuned for the upcoming publication!

 # Link this post with a project
 projects: []